-Yes, every person that comes through Jewish Camps USA must get a DBS through us.
+Yes, every person that goes to camp with Jewish Camps USA must get a DBS through us.
 We know that you may have done volunteering recently and gained a DBS already, however you will need a new one to go to camp.

 Do I have to get a medical check by my doctor?

 Once you are hired at camp, the camp director will let you know what they need from you.
 Very often one of these documents is a medical check.
 Each camp does this differently, some will require that you get a medical check completed by the doctor and other camps may only ask that you fill out a form stating your recent vaccinations.

 Do I have to get travel insurance?

 Yes, every person that goes to camp must gain travel insurance to cover you whilst you are at camp and travelling.
 Jewish Camps USA will guide you through this process and will advise on the best provider to use which covers everything needed when on a J-1 visa.

 Do I have to attend any training prior to camp?

 Yes, you are required to attend two orientation days prior to going to camp.
 We will let you know when these are after you are hired.
 There will be an orientation day in a city near to you with other Jewish Camps USA staff members and in addition, there will be a big Jewish Camps USA orientation day in London for everyone going to camp.
-You are required to attend both of these days and you are required to cover any costs that may be incurred for travel to these.
+You are required to attend both of these days.

 What should I take to camp with me?

 Before you go to camp we will provide you with an in depth packing list to give you a guide on what to pack.
-You should also look at your camps website as many will have a packing list for the campers, you should also take this into consideration when packing.
+You should also look at your camps website as many will have a packing list for the campers, so you should also take this into consideration when packing.